 - Three-quarters of people are satisfied with a “thank you” for their everyday efforts.
-However, 36 percent of women would prefer you make the extra effort and put that in writing.
+However, 36% of women would prefer you make the extra effort and put that in writing.

-- Most people prefer recognition that is either shared with a few people or delivered privately, rather than widely shared.
+- Most people prefer recognition in the workplace that is either shared with a few people or delivered privately, rather than widely shared.

 - Even when the accomplishment is significant, cash isn’t king.
-Across organizational levels, generations, genders, and Business Chemistry types, the most valued type of recognition is a new growth opportunity – particularly for Millennials, Pioneers, and Drivers.
+Across organizational levels, generations, genders, and Business Chemistry types, the most valued employee recognition strategy is a new growth opportunity particularly for millennials, Pioneers, and Drivers.

-This study is certainly not the first to suggest the wisdom of paying attention to individual preferences when it comes to recognizing people’s contributions.
-But if the overall messages are more reminders than epiphanies, what’s new here is Business Chemistry® as a framework for thinking through your recognition strategy so that it’s truly meaningful to people.
+This study is certainly not the first to suggest the wisdom of paying attention to individual preferences when it comes to employee recognition programs.
+But if the overall messages are more reminders than epiphanies, what’s new here is Business Chemistry® as a framework for thinking through your employee recognition strategy so that it’s truly meaningful to people.